 of our members, volunteers, and staff remains our number one priority.

 We must all consider vulnerable families, friends and fellow plot-holders and give assistance where needed.

 Government advice about the Coronavirus is updated on a regular basis at this link.

 For NHS information and advice CLICK HERE

-Please note that the mains water supply at Pippenhall has now been turned back on following a repair to one
+Please note that the mains water supply at Pippenhall is now on.

 Site Rep - Pippenhall Allotments